Data Modeling Guide

 - Navigate to Components: Go to

-/app/components - Click "Create New Component", then select "Cluster" from the type dropdown
+/app/components - Click "Create New", then select "Cluster" from the type list

 Add Components to Cluster

-- Edit the Component: Navigate to the component's detail page and click "Edit"
+- Edit the Cluster: Navigate to the cluster's detail page and click "Edit"

-- Save: Click "Save & Publish" to apply changes
+- Navigate to Review & Save: Click "Save" to apply changes

 Validation and Quality Checks